• Home

 Set up your Google Calendar trigger

 First, set up your trigger—the event that starts your Zap.
-If you're using the Zap template, Google Calendar will already be selected as the trigger app and New Event as the trigger event.
-Click Continue.
+Search for and select Google Calendar for your trigger app and New Event for the trigger event.
+If you're using the Zap template, these will already be selected for you.
+Then connect your Google account, if you haven't already, and click Continue.

 A trigger step in the Zap editor with Google Calendar selected for the trigger app and New Event selected for the trigger event.

-A Google Calendar account selected in the Zap editor.
+A Google Calendar field with "Work Calendar" selected from the dropdown.

 Set up your Google Calendar event

 Now set up your action—the event your Zap will perform once it's triggered.
-If using the Zap template, Google Calendar will already be selected as your action app and Create Detailed Event as your action event.
-Click Continue
+If you're using the Zap template, Google Calendar will already be selected as your action app and Create Detailed Event as your action event.
+Connect the Google account for the calendar you want to copy events to, then click Continue.

 An action step in the Zap editor with Google Calendar selected for the action app and Create Detailed Event selected for the action event.

-You can type in text or pull data from your previous trigger step by clicking in the field and selecting the data you'd like to use (like the event summary) from the dropdown.
+You can type in text or pull data from your previous trigger step by clicking on the + button in the field and selecting the data you'd like to use (like the event summary).
 If you're using the Zap template, the data from the copied event will already be added in each field.

 Next, select the start and end times for your copied event.
 Again, if you're using the Zap template, the data from the copied event will already be added.
 Or you can pull data from your trigger step by clicking in the field and selecting it from the dropdown menu.